 Fan translation for video games has risen recently, focusing mainly on the older versions of 1990s games.
 Scanlation is the translating of comics where the fans go about scanning the comics ad transforming them into images on their computers.
 They then translate the words placed on the pictures.
-These translations normally stay in the electronic format and are distributed to viewers and buyers.
-Groups of fans also act as Fandubbers which is when movies, TV programmes and video games are dubbed.
-This is an area of translation which is unlikely to see being the work of a NAATI translation professional.
+These translations normally stay in electronic format and are distributed to viewers and buyers.
+Groups of fans also act as Fandubbers which is when movies, TV programs, and video games are dubbed.
+This is an area of translation that is unlikely to see the work of a NAATI-certified translator.
 Fan translation also takes place for the translating of written fiction, normally short stories.

 The fan translation of audiovisual materials, such as anime, first started in the 1980s when fans were offering to provide better translations than ones that at the time were being used in their dubbed form on TV networks located outside Japan.